Kodaira, Tokyo

-Kodaira (小平市, Kodaira-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 195,207 in 93,654 households, and a population density of 9500 persons per km².
+Kodaira (小平市, Kodaira-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 April 2021, the city had an estimated population of 195,207 in 93,654 households, and a population density of 9500 persons per km2.
 The total area of the city was 20.51 sqkm.

 Geography

 Kodaira is located in the Musashino Terrace near the geographic centre of Tokyo Metropolis.